 “Look how fast they can go!” he remarked as we drove past.
 “Cross country skiing is becoming really popular, and I’m going to try it out.
 Would you like to learn how to do it?”

 The two of us, father and daughter had our ups and downs.
 One time, on a ski trip we took to the Porcupine Mountains in Michigan, something he said before we left (I don’t remember what) made my teenage temper rise so angrily and stubbornly persisting that for hours on the drive I refused to say one word.
 Just faced the window away from him.
 Of course, by the time we checked into our motel I had thawed; it was fun to be on a trip together.
-Out on the ski trails the next day, swishing through the forest, I was ecstatic and didn’t want to go home.
+Out on the ski trails the next day, swishing through the forest, I was ecstatic and didn’t want to leave when our weekend drew to a close.

 Deep relationships have their hidden wells of pain along with the joys in a dynamic that others cannot see.
 Ours was no exception.
 My dad was a ’50s guy’ as my husband and our culture describes it, used to having all the votes in the family.
 He was definitely an authority figure head of the household.
 We felt the stress of that.
 Many times, my mom would ask me to talk him in or out of something.